y-scope/spider/docs/quick_start.md

 }
 ```

-If you try to compile and run the example code directly, you'll find that it fails because Spider
+## Set up Spider cluster

+Now we have a basic client that creates and runs a task.
+However, we haven't talked about how to
+set up a Spider cluster which runs the actual task.
+To set up a Spider cluster:

+1. Start a storage supported by Spider, e.g. MySql.
+2. Start a scheduler and connect it to the storage by running
+   `spider start --scheduler --storage <storage_url> --port <scheduler_port>`.
+3. Start some workers and connect them to the storage.
+Workers also need to know the task functions
-worker does not know which function to run.
-User need to compile all the tasks into a shared
+   that will run.
+Thus, user need to compile all the tasks into shared libraries, including the call
-library, including the call to `SPIDER_REGISTER_TASK`, and start the worker with the library by
+   to `SPIDER_REGISTER_TASK`, and provide them to the worker by running
-running `spider start --worker --db <db_url> --libs [client_libraries]`.
+   `spider start --worker --storage <storage_url> --libs [client_libraries]`.

 ## Group tasks together